howtonotwin/MCForgeDocumentation/docs/effects/sounds.md

 3. <a name="world-playsound-xyzecvpd"></a> `playSound(double x, double y, double z, SoundEvent, SoundCategory, volume, pitch, distanceDelay)`
     - **Client Behavior**: Just plays the sound event in the client world.
 If `distanceDelay` is `true`, then delays the sound based on how far it is from the player.
     - **Server Behavior**: Does nothing.
-    - **Usage**: This method only works client-side, and thus is useful for sounds that you send in custom packets, or other client-only effect-type sounds.
+    - **Usage**: This method only works client-side, and thus is useful for sounds sent in custom packets, or other client-only effect-type sounds.
 Used for thunder.

 ### `WorldClient`

 1. <a name="worldclient-playsound-becvpd"></a> `playSound(BlockPos, SoundEvent, SoundCategory, volume, pitch, distanceDelay)`
-    - Simply forwards to `World`'s [overload (3)](#world-playsound-xyzecvpd), adding -5 to each coordinate of the `BlockPos` given.
+    - Simply forwards to `World`'s [overload (3)](#world-playsound-xyzecvpd), adding 0.5 to each coordinate of the `BlockPos` given.

 ### `Entity`